jakehanson/Random-Walk-Simulation/README.md

 max_steps = maximum number of events before terminating simulation single_particle = set this to true if only simulating one particle

-## Step 3 - Output
+## Output

 The primary output of running the simulation is a file called output.txt that contains the position and velocity of each ant as a function of time.
 In addition, the files contains the time the ant exited the nest as well a running number of collisions it has undergone.

 The secondary output is params.txt which basically rewrites the parameters used to run the simulation.
 This file is especially relevant if simulation parameters need to be read into a plotting device.

-## Step 4 - Animation
+## Animation
 There is a jupyter notebook called Event Based Animation.ipynb that was used to generate animation gifs.
-While github can render the jupyter notebook in the browser, it must be run locally.
-Therefore, if you are unfamiliar with jupyter notebooks or have a favorite plotting software it is probably easier to read output.txt into whatever plotting package.
+While github can render the jupyter notebook in the browser, it must be run locally to create the animation.
+If you are unfamiliar with jupyter notebooks it is probably easier to read output.txt into your favorite plotting software.

+## FEEL FREE TO EMAIL ANY QUESTIONS! jake.hanson@asu.edu